arnobert/rs41_rust/README.md

 ### This repo contains a new approach to a firmware for the Vaisala RS41 radiosonde, written entirely in Rust.

-## This project is in *very* early stage of development at the moment and only a few basic features are working at the moment (see below)!

 ## Obtaining the sonde
 The web contains lots of information about how to get and program a RS41.
 I am using a standard NXP LPC Link 2 with CMSIS-DAP firmware works with an adapter.